e1miran/Now-Playing-Serato/README.md

 * __Settings__ - Reconfigure the application after going through the initial configuration.
 See [Settings](#settings) for more information.

-* __Active/Passive__ - Toggle that determines which mixing mode is currently use.
+* __Oldest/Newest__ - Toggle that determines which mixing mode is currently use.
-  * Active mode will pick the oldest track from all decks.
+  * Oldest mode will pick the oldest track from all decks.
 This mode for DJs who are using the the a non-playing deck or will be manually controlling cross-fades.
-  * Passive mode will pick the newest track from all decks.
+  * Newest mode will pick the newest track from all decks.
 This mode is useful for pre-built playlists or Serato's AutoDJ mode.

 * __Pause/Unpause__ - Determines whether __Now Playing__ is looking for data and writing updated title